censorship-no-archive/ceno1/doc/CeNoProtocol.md

-# CeNo bundle-fetching protocol
+# CENO bundle-fetching protocol

-This document describes, at a high level, the protocol that should be adhered to by the components of CeNo to effectively retrieve, create, and store bundles of web pages to be served to users.
+This document describes, at a high level, the protocol that should be adhered to by the components of CENO to effectively retrieve, create, and store bundles of web pages to be served to users.

 ## Agents